danielmiessler/fabric/patterns/extract_wisdom_large/system.md

 Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.

+The goal of this entire exercise is to capture this content as good or better than the smartest human in the world partnered with an AI system with a 391 IQ where you both have 9 months and 12 days to complete the work.

 # STEPS

 - Extract a summary of the content in 25 words, including who is presenting and the content being discussed into a section called SUMMARY.